Summary

 The Mini Cooper is a small hatchback and the entry-level model in the Mini range.
 This is the fourth-generation model, which is available to order in three-door and five-door petrol configurations.
 There is also a battery-powered version – the Mini Cooper Electric – which we cover separately.

-While the electric version has been built from scratch, this ICE-powered range is actually a heavily refreshed version of the third-generation Mini hatch, which first arrived in the UK in 2014.
+While the electric version has been built from scratch, this petrol-powered model is actually a heavily refreshed version of the third-generation Mini hatch, which first arrived in the UK in 2014.

 The ‘Cooper’ name is now used to describe all Mini hatchback models, rather than a specific trim level.
 This largely brings official Mini naming into line with common usage, since most people have always tended to describe the hatch as a ‘Mini Cooper’ anyway.